 International Festival at the Southfield Pavilion

-Presented by the City of Southfield and International Institute of Metropolitan Detroit, the 90th annual International Festival (formerly the Old World Market) is a cultural event that celebrates food, customs and crafts from all around the world.
+The 91st annual International Festival is a cultural event that celebrates food, customs and crafts from all around the world.

 In addition to these enriching, fun-filled activities, the festival is affordable!
-A weekend pass is just $3/person or $5 per family – with free parking, to boot.
+A weekend pass is just $3/person or $5/family – with free parking, too.

-So if you're looking for something fun for the entire family, make this your day trip destination.
-Check out the Metro Parent listing for more information on the 2013 International Festival in Southfield.
+Check out the Metro Parent listing for more information on the 2014 International Festival in Southfield.